Shashank292002/virtual-assistant-for-visually-impaired/README.md

 1. **Description**:

-    1. Jyoti gives a single line description of the surrounding details
+    1. VSVI gives a single line description of the surrounding details
-    2. *Road Conditions*: Jyoti gives the user an overview of the road conditions, which would further the visually impaired accordingly.
+    2. *Road Conditions*: VSVI gives the user an overview of the road conditions, which would further the visually impaired accordingly.
-    3. Jyoti also specifically mentions if the user is at common places like classrooms, kitchens, bedrooms, etc
+    3. VSVI also specifically mentions if the user is at common places like classrooms, kitchens, bedrooms, etc
     4. Responds the number of people, objects, etc in the frame of the webcam.

 2. **Find**:

-    1. Jyoti resonds to commands like *find my purse?*, *check if my watch is in this room?* depending upon whether @Entity is present in the frame of the camers
+    1. VSVI resonds to commands like *find my purse?*, *check if my watch is in this room?* depending upon whether @Entity is present in the frame of the camers

 3. **Read**:

-    1. Jyoti also detects text from images and reads it loud.
+    1. VSVI also detects text from images and reads it loud.
     2. As a further application it can summarize articles from newspapers.

 4. **Fill forms**

-    1. Jyoti also reads out forms (majorly applicable for bank purposes)
+    1. VSVI also reads out forms (majorly applicable for bank purposes)

 5. **Mobile Interactions**